kefranabg/readme-md-generator/README.md

   </a>
 </p>

-> CLI that generates beautiful README.md files.<br /> `readme-md-generator` will suggest you default answers by reading your `package.json` and `git` configuration.
+> CLI that generates beautiful README.md files.<br /> `readme-md-generator` will suggest default answers to you by reading your `package.json` and `git` configuration.

 ## ✨ Demo

-`readme-md-generator` is able to read your environment (package.json, git config...) to suggest you default answers during the `README.md` creation process:
+`readme-md-generator` is able to read your environment (`package.json`, git config...) to suggest default answers to you during the `README.md` creation process:

 <p align="center">
   <img width="700" align="center" src="https://user-images.githubusercontent.com/9840435/60266022-72a82400-98e7-11e9-9958-f9004c2f97e1.gif" alt="demo"/>